-If you are in need of medication for your behavioral health issues, you will see a Behavioral Health Medical Professional (BHMP) located at your service site.
-The Behavioral Health Medical Professional is the Psychiatrist, Nurse Practitioner or Physician's Assistant who oversees the prescribing of medications and makes sure the medications are working well for you and your recovery.
+If you are in need of medication for your physical health and/ or behavioral health issues, you will see a behavioral health medical professional (BHMP) and/or primary care provider (PCP).
+The Behavioral Health Medical Professional is the psychiatrist, doctor of nursing practice or nurse practitioner who oversees the prescribing of medications and makes sure the medications are working well for you and your recovery.
 They will also talk with you about more holistic treatment options such as sleep and nutrition.